Chudnovsky's Conjecture and the stable Harbourne-Huneke containment: Chudnovsky's Conjecture

 \section{Chudnovsky's Conjecture}

 In this last section of the paper, we prove Chudnovsky's Conjecture for a general set of at least $4^N$ points in $\PP^N_\kk$.
 For an arbitrary number of points, we also show a weaker version of Chudnovsky's Conjecture.
-We again make an umbrella assumption, throughout the section, that $\kk$ has characteristic 0.
+We again make an umbrella assumption, throughout the section, that $\kk$ is an algebraically closed field of arbitrary characteristic.

+Chudnovsky's conjecture is known to hold for any set of points in $\PP^2_\kk$; see, for instance, \cite{Chudnovsky1981, HaHu}.
+We shall focus on the case where $N \geqslant 3$.